-From the emperor worship of Rome to the self-worship of the modern world, every culture has a civic religion, a set of beliefs and values held by the leaders, influencers, and often the majority of citizens.
-Whatever the specifics of the civic religion, everyone in the society is expected to follow it, or at least to act like they do.
-From Perpetua in ancient Carthage to Bonhoeffer in the Third Reich, millions have been persecuted and even killed for opposing their society’s civic religion.
+From the emperor worship of Rome to the self-worship of the modern world, every culture has a civic religion.
+The culture has a set of beliefs and values held by the leaders and often the majority of citizens.
+Whatever the specifics of the civic religion, society expects everyone to follow it.
+Or others expect them to at least to act as they do.
+From Perpetua in ancient Carthage to Bonhoeffer in the Third Reich, millions face persecution, judgment, and even death for opposing their society’s civic religion.

-Members of every faith feel pressure to bring their message, and even their individual beliefs, in line with the words and thoughts of those around them.
-Many have little difficulty adjusting their message, for Buddhism, Hinduism, secularism, and most other religions contain enough doctrinal flexibility, or value doctrine little enough, to accommodate almost any idea, even contradictory ones.
-By its inherently political nature, Islam is the civic religion in areas where Muslims form the majority, and it strives to be the civic religion everywhere.
+Members of every faith feel pressure to bring their individual beliefs, in line with those around them.
+Many have little difficulty adjusting their message.
+Buddhism, Hinduism, secularism, and most other religions contain enough doctrinal flexibility, or value doctrine little enough, to accommodate almost any idea.
+They accommodate even contradictory doctrines.
+By its inherently political nature, Islam is the civic religion in areas where Muslims form the majority.
+It strives to be the civic religion everywhere.

 Not of this World

 But Jesus’ kingdom is “not of this world” (John 18:36).
-The New Testament speaks volumes on the character and organization of Christ’s body, the church, but little about the character and organization of the government.
-Since Constantine, nations have made a form of Christianity the civic religion of their society, but that tide has ebbed.
-Today, faithful followers of Christ find their beliefs at odds with the wider world, and they feel enormous pressure to water down their message.
-Christian concepts like a loving God, angelic protectors, and a heavenly reward may be popular, but beliefs such as a holy God who judges particular sinful behavior, the wickedness of man, and the exclusiveness of Christ are not.
+The New Testament speaks volumes on the character and organization of Christ’s body, the church.
+On the other hand, it speaks little about the character and organization of the government.
+Since Constantine, nations have made a form of Christianity the civic religion of their society.
+That tide has ebbed.
+Today, faithful followers of Christ find their beliefs at odds with the wider world.
+They feel enormous pressure to water down their message.
+Christian concepts like a loving God, angelic protectors, and a heavenly reward may be popular.
+But beliefs such as a holy God who judges particular sinful behavior, the wickedness of man, and the exclusiveness of Christ are not.

 Popular or not, God Himself demands that His people speak His word in His way at His time (John 12:49).
 Furthermore, His word is good (Jeremiah 15:16, Ezekiel 3:1-4), and profitable (2 Timothy 3:16).
-Jesus alone has the words of life, even when those words are unappreciated or hard to understand (John 6:68).
-We cannot be silent, we cannot edit the socially objectionable parts of the gospel, and we cannot water down our message, any more than our brethren under Nero, Domitian, Decius, Valerian, Diocletian, the Almohads, Badr Khan, Tamerlane, Tokugawa Ieyasu, Robespierre, Tipu Sultan, the Ottomans, Hitler, Stalin, or Mao Tse Dung did.
+Jesus alone has the words of life.
+He has them even when people unappreciate or don’t understand them (John 6:68).
+We cannot sit in silence.
+We cannot edit the socially objectionable parts of the gospel, and we cannot water down our message, any more than our brethren under Nero, Domitian, Decius, Valerian, Diocletian, the Almohads, Badr Khan, Tamerlane, Tokugawa Ieyasu, Robespierre, Tipu Sultan, the Ottomans, Hitler, Stalin, or Mao Tse Dung did.
 The church is truly an anvil that has worn out many hammers.

 Jesus Christ, God the Son, is central to our faith.
 His deity, His incarnation, His perfect life, His substitutionary death, and His bodily resurrection are the bedrock of our story.
 And He continues to sustain believers through the ages.
 We could more easily darken the sun than take away an ounce of His glory.
 God Almighty gives us a chance to have infinite meaning and purpose in life by joining His Son in His work (John 14:6-11).